-If your car has been fitted with run flat tyres, or youíre considering changing to them, you may have heard a little bit about them - and you may be wondering if theyíre repairable.
+If your car has been fitted with run-flat tyres, or youíre considering changing to them, you may be wondering if theyíre repairable.

-While itís technically possible to repair run flat tyres, most retailers will refuse to do so - as itís likely to make your tyres unsafe.
-This is because run flat tyres must be driven below 30mph for less than 50 miles once a puncture has happened Ė and a repair technician has no way of knowing whether this has been adhered to.
+While itís technically possible to repair run-flat tyres, most retailers will refuse to do so as itís likely to make your tyres unsafe.
+This is because run-flat tyres must be driven below 30mph for less than 50 miles once a puncture has happened and a repair technician has no way of knowing whether this has been adhered to or not.

 Sometimes, itís not an issue, but we highly recommend you check with your manufacturer.
-Run flat tyres have the benefit of not needing to carry a spare tyre (as youíre able to drive to a nearby repair centre in the event of a puncture) but they can also be a little more expensive than traditional tyres.
+One benefit of having run-flat tyres is that you donít need to carry a spare tyre (as youíre able to drive to a nearby repair centre in the event of a puncture), but they can also be a little more expensive than traditional tyres.

 We have over 600 centres across Great Britain and Northern Ireland, many of which stock run flat tyres as standard practice.
 However, itís worth checking with your local Kwik Fit centre whether they have your particular tyres in stock Ė if not, theyíll be able to order them in.